Gas Foundation Courses (CAT 3)

 The qualification covers the full content of BS7671:2018 IET Wiring Regulations, 18th Edition.

-3 days course including EAL assessments.
-This course contains a live EAL on-screen examination.
+3 days course including assessments.
+This course contains a live on-screen examination.
 The online multiple-choice examination comprises of 60 questions (120 minutes) and is an open-book exam.
 Candidates sitting the exam are permitted the use of the BS 7671 literature only, any other reference materials including the IET on-site guide are not permitted.

 Upon successful completion of the course/update the learner will have displayed an understanding of the new IET Wiring Regulations, 18th Edition.
 For individuals working in the electrotechnical sector to develop and/or enhance their knowledge of the 'Requirements for Electrical Installations' this update wil be mandatory.
 (The Regulations apply to the design, erection and verification of electrical installations, also additions and alterations to existing installations.)